 - 1 lemon, sliced into 6 pieces

-- 1½ to 2 lbs Mahi Mahi or other firm-fleshed fish, rinsed in cold water and dried with paper towels.
+- 2 pounds Mahi Mahi or other firm-fleshed fish, rinsed in cold water and dried with paper towels.

-- 1-2 teaspoons blackened seasoning or to taste
+- 2 teaspoons blackened seasoning, more or less to taste

 - Preheat oven to 400 degrees

 - Toss the potatoes in a large bowl.
 Pour 1 tablespoon olive oil over the potatoes and toss to coat.
 Add the rosemary and garlic and toss again to coat evenly.
 (Don't wash the mixing bowl - set aside)

 - Spread the potatoes in a single layer on a large baking sheet.
 Season with salt and pepper.

 - Bake the potatoes for 15 minutes, then remove from the oven and turn the potatoes.
 Bake another 15 minutes and turn again, move the potatoes to one side of the pan.